cbm-instructions/two-and-a-half-women/README.md

-# Two and a Half Wo(men)
+# Two and a Half Wo(men) - The Qube Project -
 official Repo from the Creators of Qube.
-What is Qube?
-With Qube you can experience a whole new level of quiz/buzzer action.
+What is Qube you're asking?
+Qube brings Quiz Gaming to a whole new Level.
+Combined with the massive thrill of Buzzering Qube is the ultimate answer to all those People with a 'Never stop Learning'-Attitude and those who are never becoming old.

 Qube is fast and easy to learn but hard to master.
 # How To: Install